Crispy pork belly in the slow cooker; this is probably the best way of cooking a juicy and tender piece of pork with the best crackling.

 Pork and slow cooking

 The slow cooker and a piece of pork are usually a match made in heaven.
 And cooking pork belly in the slow cooker is one of the best ways of cooking this particular cut.
 The meat is juicy and incredibly tender, and the crackling will crisp up in the oven once you are finished with slow cooking.
-Or for a quicker meal, learn How to Cook Pork Belly Slices.
+And maybe you would like to try this delicious Slow Cooker Pork and Sauerkraut.
+For a quicker meal, learn How to Cook Pork Belly Slices.

 The best about this pork belly recipe (besides the crackling)?